vad-babushkin/prefuse-ext/Readme.md

 # About Prefuse-ext

 This project is a aims a collection of examples revealing the rich possibilities of the library Prefuse.

+Many examples are only useful as code, since they depend on long-obsolete libraries.
+Many examples no longer exist on the Internet.

+Although the library is no longer being developed 2 2006, the library may still be useful in the Java VM GUI Application.

 All changes are released under the same original license.

-In my opinion, the library can still be useful in the Java Client Application Platform (RCP).

 # About Prefuse